Rguernica/Portfolio-/final_project_RosanaGuernica.md

 ## Intial Sketches and Wireframes
 - Storyboard

-≈

 - Sketches - these are sample sketches of what visualizations will be included in the dashboard.
+A crucial element of the dashboard is that users can customize to the visualizations to their specific needs and interests.
+I sketched the 'Select Type' and 'Select Time Period' features to highlight this.

 <a href="https://ibb.co/DPFQ6xB"><img src="https://i.ibb.co/WNXfdbr/IMG-2742.jpg" alt="IMG-2742" border="0"></a>
 <a href="https://ibb.co/MZ5BjZM"><img src="https://i.ibb.co/VJpwhJ2/IMG-2744.jpg" alt="IMG-2744" border="0"></a>